Myitsone Dam: History

 The Myitsone Dam is part of the Confluence Region Hydropower Project (CRHP), which includes seven dams with a total installed capacity of 20,000 MW.
 CRHP alone accounts for 41% of the total power capacity called for by a 30-year strategic plan.
 Outlined in 2001, the plan includes 64 hydropower plants and three coal power plants with combined installed capacity of more than 40000 MW.

 The Myanmar Electrical Power Enterprise and the Agriculture and Irrigation Ministry scheduled the Irawaddy Myitsone Dam Multipurpose Water Utilization Project in 2001.
 The survey phase was initiated in 2003.
 First the government contracted the Japanese Kansai Electric Power Company to build a small weather station at Tang Hpre village, near the confluence.
 Chinese and Burmese contractors, including Yunnan Machinery Equipment Import & Export Company (YMEC), Kunming Hydropower Institute of Design, surveyed the dam site.
 In 2006, Suntac Technologies Co.
 Ltd., a Burmese geographic information system (GIS) mapping contractor set up an office at the monastery in Tang Hpre village.
 They also set up a temporary camp at Washawng village to facilitate transport of survey equipment from the YMEC company in China.
 In October, the Asia World Company built a project implementation camp on a hilltop at the dam site 3 mi downstream from the confluence.
 When the camp was complete, Chinese technicians stayed and surveyed the area for five months.
 In December 2006, the Ministry of Electric Power No. 1 and the China Power Investment Corporation signed a memorandum of understanding (MOU) for a 6000 MW project at Myitsone and a 3400 MW project at Chibwe.

 The design phase began in 2007.
 The Changjiang Design Institute of China sent several groups of design personnel and conducted geological drilling, reservoir inspection, and hydrological measuring near the dam site.
 To supply electricity for dam construction projects, the small 99 MW, Chibwe Nge hydropower project was built in April 2007.
 In May, the New Light of Myanmar reported that the Ministry of Power No. 1 and CPI would build seven hydropower dams on the N'Mai and Irawaddy rivers.

-On 16 June 2009, Myanmar Ambassador Thein Lwin and President of China Power Investment Corporation Lu Qizhou signed a memorandum of agreement between the Department of Hydropower Implementation and the China Power Investment Corporation for the development, operation, and transfer of the hydropower projects in Maykha, Malikha and upstream of Irrawaddy-Myitsone River basins.
+On 16 June 2009, Myanmar Ambassador Thein Lwin and President of China Power Investment Corporation Lu Qizhou signed a memorandum of agreement between the Department of Hydropower Implementation and the China Power Investment Corporation for the development, operation, and transfer of the hydropower projects in N'Mai Hka, Mali Hka and upstream of Irrawaddy-Myitsone River basins.

 In late-2009, a team of 80 Burmese and Chinese scientists and environmentalists published a 945 page environmental impact study of the Myitsone Dam for China Power Investment.
 It concluded that the dam should never be built.
 The Burma Rivers Network, which opposes the dam, obtained a copy of the report and made it public.
 The Ministry of Electric Power-1 responded that it had done its own environmental assessment and that the dam would be built regardless.
 The official opening ceremony of the dam construction phase was held on 21 December.